 - Object tracking uses the Apple Neural Engine to accelerate video analysis on Macs with Apple silicon

-- Edit videos recorded on iPhone 13 in Cinematic mode (requires macOS Monterey)
+- Edit videos recorded on iPhone 13 in Cinematic mode (requires macOS Ventura)

 - Use Cinematic controls in the inspector to modify the intensity of the depth effect, and add keyframes to change the effect over time